Jandini/Jandini/README.md

 ## Debugging and software modifications in DOS

-This is not something to be proud of.
-I cracked the software that allowed me to learn touch typing.
-The software is called "Maszynistka" which translates to "t
-Typist".
-Maszynistka was a free software with the caveat that the unregistered version has a splash screen.
+I "modified" software which helped me to learn touch typing.
+The software was called "Maszynistka" which translates to " Typist".
+Maszynistka was a free software with the caveat that the unregistered version had a splash screen.
 You need about ten minutes of your time and clicking space key before you can start using it.

 I used Turbo Debugger for DOS and figured out how to skip the splash screen.
 Like in many cases it is a simple NOP over the splash screen call.
 The challenge was that the code of the software is compressed/encrypted.
 You cannot make the change permanently to MASZ.EXE binaries.